-The playful approach of cardandcube to geometry has examples in our city's history: The decorative floors of the sacristies of the Elisabeth Church and the castle church of the Hessian landgraves.They show ambiguous images, that is pictures or patterns that cannot be seen at the same time, but only alternatively.
+The playful approach of cardandcube to geometry has examples in this city's history: The decorative floors of the sacristies of the Elisabeth Church and the castle church of the Hessian landgraves.They show ambiguous images, that is pictures or patterns that cannot be seen at the same time, but only alternatively.
 Similar decorative floors can be found in late Romanesque and early Gothic churches north of the Alps, for example in St-Denis in Paris.
 South of the Alps, the tradition of patterns that deceive the senses goes back to antiquity (Pompeii).

 Another work of art in Marburg that challenges sight and spirit is a detail of the magnificent Renaissance Wooden portal in the Prince's Hall of the Landgrave's Palace.